-Location often dictates the kinds of stores that feature in each mall.
-For example, the V&A Waterfront and the Cape Quarter are situated in prime tourist territory, so expats should expect to find luxury items with prices to match.
+Location often influences the kinds of stores that feature in each mall.
+For example, the V&A Waterfront and Cape Quarter are situated in prime tourist territory, so expats should expect to find luxury items with prices to match.
 On the other hand, Canal Walk offers more practical stores that align with local needs and budgets.

 Shopping malls in Cape Town

-The much-photographed V&A Waterfront wraps around the old Cape Town harbour and is set against the always breathtaking Table Mountain.
+The much-photographed V&A Waterfront wraps around the old Cape Town harbour and is set against the always-breathtaking Table Mountain.
 There is a huge choice of shops, including upmarket clothing shops, supermarkets such as Pick 'n Pay and Woolworths, and bookshops.
-There are also many restaurants, a cinema, and entertainment options such as the aquarium, boat trips, bands and buskers.
+There are also many restaurants, a cinema and entertainment options such as the aquarium, boat trips, bands and buskers.

 Canal Walk is situated in the Northern Suburbs, just off the N1 highway.
-Canal Walk has hundreds of shops, including international brands, clothes shops, supermarkets, restaurants, fast food outlets, toy shops and a cinema.
+Canal Walk has hundreds of shops, including international brands, clothing shops, supermarkets, restaurants, fast food outlets, toy shops and a cinema.
 The shopping here might be slightly less upmarket than Cavendish or the Waterfront, but the choice at Cape Town's biggest shopping centre is vast.